 In our high‑stress teaching environment with ever‑increasing demands on our time and energy, you will find that guided math is easier to implement than you might think and without a doubt is one of the most effective strategies you can use to teach math.
 In fact, you will find it is the key to meeting the needs of all your students in ways that reinforce their learning, catch their mistakes and clear up their misconceptions before they become convinced that they can’t do math.

 I will show you how to use your current math curriculum and teaching materials with guided math groups and I will take you step‑by‑step through the process of creating, implementing and managing these groups in your own classroom.
 I will also share the management techniques to successfully implement math learning centers and I will give you dozens of games, projects and practical, easy‑to‑implement activities that you can use immediately in your own math learning centers.

-Whether your instruction is in-person or in a distance learning environment, you'll leave with numerous ideas you can use immediately.
+You’ll leave with numerous ideas you can use immediately.

 Barbara Blanke, Ph.D.

 P.S.
 You will leave this seminar with a wealth of practical, easy‑to‑implement guided math strategies and dozens of ideas for highly effective math learning centers that you can use immediately in your own classroom to meet the diverse needs of your students.

 Classroom Teachers, Title I Staff, Special Education Staff, Math Specialists, Administrators, and other Educators teaching math in Grades 3‑6